anza-xyz/jetstreamer/README.md

 [`JetstreamerRunner::parse_cli_args`](https://docs.rs/jetstreamer/latest/jetstreamer/fn.parse_cli_args.html)
 for the precise rules.

+You can export the table's output using the flag: `--export jsonl`

 ### ClickHouse Integration

 Jetstreamer Runner has a built-in ClickHouse integration (by default a clickhouse server is